Technology & Manufacturing Association

 Attendance Policy

 Students will be allowed a maximum of two absences per semester.
 All homework and class assignments assigned during the student’s time of absence must be handed in on the intended due date, assume that no extensions will be given unless otherwise directed by TMA.
 When a TMA member student reaches the maximum number of absences in a semester, instructors are required to alert TMA so that the employer can be notified.
 Students reaching this maximum number cannot have any more absences or they will risk being disenrolled from the program.
-The only excused absences will require documentation from the student’s doctor.
+The only excused absences require detailed documentation.

 Tardiness